Engage, inform, inspire: 10 top tips for writing better social media posts

 Keep it simple, stupid (rude!) is good advice whatever you’re writing, but it’s particularly true of social media, where potential customers are used to scanning and scrolling fast!*

 Pronouns aside, it’s worth keeping in mind.
+Create pictures with your words and keep empathy in mind.
 Aim to trigger an emotional – heart – response and you’re far more likely to make a lasting impression.

 If you’re a company of one, I’d recommend using I and me in your writing, rather than we and us* – and avoid the indirectness of terms such as ‘the company’ or ‘the client’.